Royal Malaysia Police K9 Unit: Training

 Dogs under the unit are typically purchased from foreign countries such as UK or China under open tender.
-K9 dogs will be quarantined for a month upon arrival in Malaysia, before being sent to the K9 Unit's headquarters for a four months long training course with their assigned handlers.
+K9 dogs will be quarantined for a month upon arrival in Malaysia, before being sent to the K9 Unit's headquarters for a four months training course with their assigned handlers.
 Each dog will only be assigned one handler and will be trained according to their field of specialty.
 The K9 dogs will also be trained to follow the handlers' command in Malay.

 After finishing their training, the K9 dogs and their handlers will then be deployed to other police contingents throughout the country.
 At every 6 to 12 months interval, the K9 dogs and their handlers will be recalled back to the headquarters to undergo retraining session.

 Retirement

 K9 dogs under the unit may be retired upon reaching 8 years old, depending on their health conditions, and may be retired early at 6 or 7 years old if they were found by have chronic health issues by a veterinarian.
 Once K9 dogs reached 10 years old, they are typically retired by the police force due to their declining abilities.

 Retired dogs will continue to stay under the care of their handlers at the K9 Unit.
 If there is any medical emergency, the dogs will be brought to the Universiti Putra Malaysia veterinary hospital for treatment, but may alternatively be sent to a private veterinary clinic if it occurs outside of office hours.
 Retired dogs under RMP will not be euthanised unless the dog in question is in a nearly vegetative state.
 Euthanasia is discouraged within the unit and is only done as a last resort.

 Before 2025, retired K9 dogs are not allowed to be adopted due to "security reasons" and them being considered as government assets.
 On 16 July 2025 however, the Home Ministry approved the first ever adoption programme for retired police K9 dogs.
 Adoption priority are given to the K9's original handler first, then followed by other police officers, and finally qualifying members of the public who have gone through a stringent screening process.
 The first dog adopted under this programme is a German Shepherd dog called "Goran" in Kuala Muda on 4 August 2025, who was adopted by a police inspector from Perak.